b00tc4mp/isdi-parttime-202303/staff/juan-ignacio-diaz/project/doc/README.md

 ## Intro

-Shared shopping list
+### Shared shopping list.

 The application allows you to create a shopping list, with several participants.

+![](https://www.ideasyahorro.com/wp-content/uploads/2021/07/lista-de-la-compra.jpg)

 They will be able to discuss the products to buy in the list chat, add and remove products and mark the purchased products adding the purchase price to make the cost sharing at the end of the list.

 In the creation of the list the name, date of completion will be indicated.
 The creating user will be the administrator and will select the participants from his contact list.
 A notification will be sent to them, which they will have to accept in order to enter the shopping list.

 The insertion of products allows to indicate the product, quantity, estimated price, type of product and stores where it can be purchased.

 The purchase of products allows to filter the products of the commerce in which we are buying and to organize them by types.
 We will mark the products that we add to the cart indicating their price and at the end of the purchase the products in the cart will pass to the status of purchased by the participant.
 The products that are already in the cart cannot be modified (option to incorporate a photo of the purchase receipt).

 At the end of the purchase a summary of purchases is generated, indicating the money that each participant must contribute to the rest.

-![](https://www.ideasyahorro.com/wp-content/uploads/2021/07/lista-de-la-compra.jpg)

 ## Functional description